Zico (footballer): Udinese (1983–1985)

-Back to Flamengo (1985–1989)
+Return to Flamengo (1985–1989)

-Only one month after returning, he suffered a severe knee injury after a violent tackle from Bangu's defender Marcio Nunes, which interrupted his career for several months, even affecting his form in the 1986 FIFA World Cup.
-Recovered from injuries, things improved for Zico in 1987 when he led Flamengo to the Copa União title.
+One month into his return, Zico suffered a debilitating knee injury after a violent tackle from Bangu defender Marcio Nunes.
+Although the injury required multiple surgeries and there were serious doubts about his recovery, Zico was considered indispensable to the Brazilian National Team and called up for the 1986 FIFA World Cup, where his form and mobility were visibly affected.

+After more surgeries, in 1987, Zico led Flamengo to the Copa União title.

-December 1989 marks Zico's last official appearance for Flamengo in a Brazilian National Championship match against rivals Fluminense.
+December 1989 marked Zico's last official appearance for Flamengo in a Brazilian National Championship match against rivals Fluminense.
 Zico scored the first goal and Flamengo won the match 5–0.

-Two months later, at Maracanã, he would play his last match ever as a Flamengo player facing a World Cup Masters team composed of names like Eric Gerets, Claudio Gentile, Franco Causio, Alberto Tarantini, Jorge Valdano, Mario Kempes, Paul Breitner, Karl-Heinz Rummenigge and Falcão.
+Two months later, at the Maracanã, he would play his last match ever as a Flamengo player, facing a World Cup Masters team composed of names like Eric Gerets, Claudio Gentile, Franco Causio, Alberto Tarantini, Jorge Valdano, Mario Kempes, Paul Breitner, Karl-Heinz Rummenigge and Paulo Roberto Falcão.

 With 731 matches for Flamengo, Zico is the player with the 2nd most appearances for the club.
 His 508 goals make him the club's top scorer ever.

-The achievements of the greatest idol in Flamengo's history inspired the Brazilian singer Jorge Ben Jor to write a song in his honour – Camisa 10 da Gávea – helping create the mystique of the club's number 10.
+His achievements in Flamengo's history inspired the Brazilian singer Jorge Ben Jor to write a song in his honour – Camisa 10 da Gávea – helping create the mystique of the club's number ten.